Vikas717-creator/Sentiment-Analysis/README.md

- v# 💬 Twitter Tweet Sentiment Analysis
+ # 💬 Twitter Tweet Sentiment Analysis

 A machine learning project for classifying the **sentiment of tweets** (Positive, Negative, Neutral) using **TF-IDF** and **Multinomial Naive Bayes**.
 Built to analyze public opinion and trends from social media data.